 As a business leader, you know the value that employee feedback can have for improved workflow and corporate expansion.
-While it may seem like you’ve won half the battle after creating a survey, you’ve only just begun.
+While it may seem like you’ve won half the battle after creating a live survey, you’ve only just begun.

 The next step is getting people to participate in the survey that you’ve just created.
 The last thing you want is a meeting with employees on their phones, merely pretending to take a survey that you put tons of thought into.
 You want them to not only pay attention to your survey, but actually participate in it.